tokamak-network/tokamak-zk-evm-docs/frontend/synthesizer.md

 # Synthesizer Documentation

 The Synthesizer is the core frontend of the Tokamak zk-EVM that converts Ethereum transactions into Tokamak zk-SNARK circuits.
-This documentation is organized into five main sections:
+This documentation is organized into six main sections:

 ---